 2. Immediate Plan Eligibility:

 A plan’s eligibility period is the length of time between when an employee is hired and when they are eligible to participate in the plan.
 Short plan eligibility requirements allow new hires to save more towards retirement.
 This year’s Top 30 list includes twenty-four plans with immediate eligibility.
-Removing barriers to saving is clearly important to the top plans.
+Removing barriers to saving is important to the top plans.

 3. Immediate Vesting: